MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-tool.md

     >
     > We also recommend that you make sure that all users are logged out of both the source company and the target company.

 Once you have migrated the data that you want to migrate to [!INCLUDE [prod_short](../developer/includes/prod_short.md)] online, you end the migration by disabling cloud migration in the **Cloud Migration Setup** page.
 This is an important step, because each time someone runs the migration, outstanding documents for vendors and customers, general ledger account numbers, inventory items, and any other changes made in the target company in [!INCLUDE [prod_short](../developer/includes/prod_short.md)] online are overwritten.
-If you are not migrating but using the assisted setup guide to connect to the intelligent cloud, you can adjust the migration schedule.

 > [!NOTE]
 > The amount of time the migration will take to complete depends on the amount of data, your SQL configuration, and your connection speed.
 Subsequent migrations will complete more quickly because only changed data is migrating.